Last Updated: July 1, 2024

 Early Life

-Charles Robert Redford Jr., better known as Robert Redford, was born in Santa Monica, California, on August 18, 1936.
-His parents were Martha Hart and Charles Robert Redford Sr., an accountant.
-He has a stepbrother from his father's first marriage.
+Charles Robert Redford Jr., better known as Robert Redford, was born on August 18, 1936, in Santa Monica, California.
+His parents were Martha Hart and accountant Charles Robert Redford Sr. Robert has a stepbrother from his father's first marriage.
 His family moved to Van Nuys, Los Angeles, where he attended Van Nuys High School.
-After graduating in 1954, Redford continued his education at the University of Colorado Boulder, before dropping out after only a year and a half.
-The reason he left school was because he had begun to drink heavily and as a result lost his scholarship.
-He then spent time traveling around Europe, before relocating to New York City, where he took classes at the American Academy of Dramatic Arts and also took painting lessons at the Pratt Institute.
+After graduating in 1954, Redford continued his education at the University of Colorado in Boulder before dropping out after only a year and a half.
+The reason he left school was because he had begun to drink heavily and, as a result, lost his scholarship.
+Robert then spent time traveling around Europe before relocating to New York City, where he took classes at the American Academy of Dramatic Arts and also took painting lessons at the Pratt Institute.

 Career

-Also in 1960, the same year he began appearing on television, Redford made his big screen debut in a minor role in the film "Tall Story".
-As he started making a name for himself on Broadway and in television, Redford began landing larger movie roles.
-He got his second film role in 1962, in the film "War Hunt", followed by the films "Situation Hopeless…But Not Serious" (1965) and "Inside Daisy Clover" (1965).
+Also in 1960, the same year he began appearing on television, Redford made his big screen debut in a minor role in the film "Tall Story."
+As he started making a name for himself on Broadway and on television, Robert began landing larger movie roles.
+He got his second film role in 1962, in the film "War Hunt," followed by the films "Situation Hopeless…But Not Serious" (1965) and "Inside Daisy Clover" (1965).
 Other films he appeared in during the 1960s include "This Property Is Condemned" (1966), "The Chase" (1966), "Barefoot in the Park" (1967), "Downhill Racer" (1969), and "Tell Them Willie Boy Is Here" (1969).

-1973 kicked off a huge four-year hot streak of box office successes for Redford.
-His film "The Way We Were" (1973) was the No. 11 highest-grossing film of 1973, and "The Sting" (1973) was the No. 1 highest-grossing film of 1974.
+In 1973, he kicked off a huge four-year hot streak of box office successes.
+His film "The Way We Were" (1973) was the #11 highest-grossing film of 1973, and "The Sting" (1973) was the highest-grossing film of 1974.
 "The Sting" also earned Redford his one and only nomination for the Academy Award for Best Actor.
 He followed this with popular hits like "The Great Gatsby" (1974), "The Great Waldo Pepper" (1975), "Three Days of the Condor" (1975), and "All the President's Men" (1976).
-Between 1974 and 1976, Redford was voted as Hollywood's top box-office star by movie exhibitors, and in the years 1975, 1977, and 1978, he won the Golden Globe for Favourite World Film Star (this is an award based on popularity that is no longer given out).
+Between 1974 and 1976, Robert was voted as Hollywood's top box-office star by movie exhibitors, and in the years 1975, 1977, and 1978, he won the Golden Globe for Favorite World Film Star (this is an award based on popularity that is no longer given out).
 In addition to his acting career, Redford has also worked as a director.
-"Ordinary People" (1980) is perhaps his best known and most successful films as a director.
-It won four different Academy Awards, including Best Picture and Best Director.
+"Ordinary People" (1980) is perhaps his best-known and most successful film as a director.
+It won four Academy Awards, including Best Picture and Best Director.

-Some of the awards Redford has won throughout his long and distinguished career include the National Medal of Arts in 1996, an Academy Award for Lifetime Achievement in 2002, the Kennedy Center Honors in 2005, and a Presidential Medal of Freedom in 2016, to name just a few.
+Redford has won numerous awards throughout his long and distinguished career, including the National Medal of Arts in 1996, an Academy Award for Lifetime Achievement in 2002, the Kennedy Center Honors in 2005, and a Presidential Medal of Freedom in 2016.

 (Photo by Theo Wargo/Getty Images)